YangLiuLab/Super-Resolution-Nuclei-Segmentation/README.md

 ### Training

 Have a folder containing your training images and another containing a training label for each image.
 See examples folder.
 Images and Labels should share the same name.
 Labels can be created with sequential numbering (e.g. 1,2,3...) (see Tissue --> Labels) or binary (see Cell Line --> Labels).

+### Pre-Trained Weights

+We are including some pre-trained weights for each network, accessible here: https://drive.google.com/drive/folders/1yKxyXkk4ceXoDpd647i1_-JWLjzKOY7t?usp=sharing
+Weights can be used for testing or as a base for additional training (for Mask R-CNN).